Comp AI Secures $2.6M Pre-Seed To Disrupt SOC 2 Market

 Comp AI is a San Francisco-based startup founded in 2025 that's revolutionizing how companies approach compliance certification.
 The company provides an AI-powered trust management platform that automates compliance for major frameworks, including SOC 2, HIPAA, GDPR, ISO 27001, and 25+ other regulatory standards.

-Mission : To help 100,000 companies achieve SOC 2, ISO 27001, and GDPR compliance by 2032, making enterprise-grade security accessible to companies of all sizes without the traditional $25K+ annual costs and complexity.
-Comp AI is positioned as "the Vercel of compliance" - offering a developer-friendly, modern alternative to legacy compliance platforms that are often slow, expensive, and built primarily for large enterprises.
+Their mission is to help 100,000 companies achieve SOC 2, ISO 27001, and GDPR compliance by 2032, making enterprise-grade security accessible to companies of all sizes without the traditional $25K+ annual costs and complexity.
+Comp AI is positioned as“the Vercel of compliance” – offering a developer-friendly, modern alternative to legacy compliance platforms that are often slow, expensive, and built primarily for large enterprises.

 Lewis Carhart